How bushfires make thunderstorms

 Forecasting fire spread

-Climate change impact on fire-generated thunderstorms
+Climate change and fire-generated thunderstorms

 Research continues into how climate change influences conditions that cause these thunderstorms.